College Students and the Dangers of Binge Drinking

 Brain development in young adults

-Most of the college students engaging in binge drinking still have developing brains,
+Most college students who take part in binge drinking still have developing brains.

-large amount of binge drinking now can lead to a more dangerous, unhealthy path in
+by drinking.
+Too much binge drinking at a young age can lead to a more dangerous,